microsoft/TemplateStudio/docs/templates.md

 Creating templates linearly is unmanageable, we would require to maintain Fx X Pj X (P + F) *[3 x 3 x (6 + 6)=108]* different templates just to be able to combine all together under our preferences, but if the page types and/or features grow, then the number templates to maintain grow faster.
 This is what we call **The M*N issue**.

 To avoid the M*X issue, we have designed the Templates as composable items (frameworks, projects, pages and features), starting from the template definition from [dotnet Template Engine](https://github.com/dotnet/templating) and extending it  to allow to define compositions and post-actions to reduce the template proliferation.
-The drawback here is that we have had to design a couple of software elements (the Composer and the Post-Actions), which makes the templates authoring a bit complex, but infinite more maintenable in long term.
+The drawback is that the generation becomes more complex, but infinite more maintenable in long term.

-### Templates authoring principles
+## Templates authoring principles
 We follow these principles for template authoring:

 * **Principle #1: Templates are composable**.
 In general, the templates should be composable with the existing frameworks and projecte types, that is, a certain page template should be available to be generated no matter the target framework and project type.
 * **Principle #2: Reduce code duplication as much as possible**.
-As far as posible avoid to have templates with the same code for different frameworks and/or project types.
+As far as posible, avoid to have templates with the same code for different frameworks and/or project types.
 * **Principle #3: Balance between maintenability and complexity.** Avoiding code duplication benefits the maintenability in long term and it is always a benefit.
-At the same time, reducing code duplication would require much more complexity in the Composer and the Post-Actions.
+At the same time, reducing code duplication leads to  more complexity to handle the composition and the post-actions.
 We need to ensure that advance developers are able to contribute authoring templates so, we need to ensure the right balance between code reusability and templates complexity.

 ## Templates repository structure